 ...
 How Many Comms?

 We have been stating as fact that Wah Chang provided exactly ten communicator props to Star Trek.
-How do we know this so emphatically?
-Basically, because Wah told all of us so.
-The book Star Trek Sketchbook - The Original Series by Herbert F. Solow and Yvonne Fern Solow (Pocket Books, 1997) had a detailed chapter on Wah:
+How do we know this so assuredly?
+Basically, because the good gentleman said so.
+The book Star Trek Sketchbook - The Original Series by Herbert F. Solow and Yvonne Fern Solow (Pocket Books, 1997) had a dedicated chapter on Wah:

 Below is an enlargement of part of page 239.
 Note the text highlighted by the red arrow on the right: